 California has a Low Cost Automobile Insurance Program for drivers who are income eligible.
+See pages 22-23.

 Liability Coverage and California Law

 Liability coverage helps pay for injuries or damage to others when you are responsible.
 If you own and drive a vehicle, you must follow the financial responsibility laws in the state Vehicle Code.
 The most common way to do this is to buy auto liability coverage.